 Who Could File Form 1040A in 2012?

-Form 1040A was created in 2012 for taxpayers with straightforward financial situations who still wanted access to valuable credits.
+Form 1040A was designed for taxpayers with straightforward financial situations who still wanted access to valuable credits.
 The Internal Revenue Service provided strict rules on who could and could not use the form.
 Understanding these requirements helped taxpayers avoid filing with the wrong document and ensured their return was processed smoothly.

 - Taxable income had to be less than $100,000 for the year, which meant higher-income individuals had to use Form 1040 instead.